mozilla/pkipolicy/rootstore/policy.md

     deal with these documents, and any later versions for root certificates which are included in Mozilla's trust store, under CC-BY-ND 4.0.

+CPs and CPSes MUST be reviewed and updated as necessary at least once every year, as required by the Baseline Requirements.
+CAs MUST indicate that this has happened by incrementing the version number and adding a dated changelog entry, even if no other changes are made to the document.

 ## 4. Common CA Database ##

 Mozilla manages its root store using the Common CA Database (CCADB).
 CAs in the